-- 68. Security Administrators are able to query the current version of the TOE firmware using the CLI command "show version" (FPT_TUD_EXT.1) If a new version is available, they may initiate an update of the TOE firmware.
+- 66. Security Administrators are able to query the current version of the TOE software using the CLI command "show version" (FPT_TUD_EXT.1) If a new version is available, they may initiate an update of the TOE software.
 Junos OS does not provide partial updates for the TOE.
 Updates are downloaded and applied manually.
 There is no automatic updating of the Junos OS.
-The installable firmware package containing the Junos OS has a digital signature that is checked when the Security Administrator attempts to install the package.
-(FPT_TUD_EXT.1, FMT_SMF.1, FMT_MOF.1/ManualUpdate,) - 69.
+The installable software package containing the Junos OS has a digital signature that is checked when the Security Administrator attempts to install the package.
+(FPT_TUD_EXT.1, FMT_SMF.1, FMT_MOF.1/ManualUpdate,) - 67.
 The Junos OS kernel maintains a set of fingerprints (SHA1 digests) for executable files and other files which should be immutable, as described in Section 7.3.
-The manifest file is signed in the production environment with the Juniper package signing key.
-The signature is verified by the TOE.
-ECDSA (P-256) with SHA-256 is used for digit signature package verification. - 70.
-The fingerprint loader will only process a manifest for which it can verify the signature.
+The manifest file is signed using the Juniper package signing key, and is verified by the TOE.
+ECDSA (P-256) with SHA-256 is used for digit signature package verification. - The fingerprint loader will only process a manifest for which it can verify the signature.
 Without a valid digital signature, an executable cannot be run.
 When the command is issued to install an update, the manifest file for the update is verified and stored, and each executable/immutable file is verified before being executed.
 If any of the fingerprints in an update are not correctly verified, the TOE uses the last known verified image.
 (FCS_COP.1/SigGen, FPT_TUD_EXT.1)